nalmadi/nalmadi.github.io/_posts/2022-01-13-The-Ideal-First-Resume.md

 Also, attend hackathons, join ACM and IEEE, volunteer for tech events near you.

 ### Don’t overdo the graphics
 Make sure that you don’t overdo the graphics and colors.
 A simple design is usually easy to read and more environmentally friendly to print.
 Generally, the following things are not needed on your resume: Photo, a lot of unrelated experiences, long list of hobbies, full address, and more than one page in length (the page limit will change in the future).
+UNC has a nice collection of [free templates](https://cs.unc.edu/experience/career/tech-resume-samples/).

 ### Research and graduate school resume
 A student resume for a research position or graduate school is substantially different from an internship/tech job resume, here's an excellent video that shows what a research resume looks like: